jceminer/cn_gpu_miner/README.md

 ## Configuration

-The prototype to be released will have no GPU autoconfig, and so the --auto parameter will configure the same CPU threads than the CPU version, and no GPU threads.\
+The prototype has no GPU autoconfig, and so the --auto parameter will configure the same CPU threads than the CPU version, and no GPU threads.\
 GPU autoconfig will come later.
 The GPU can be enabled with manual config, here's an example:

 ```